Ed.D. in Secondary or Middle Grades Education CoursesCOURSES FAQS OVERVIEW KSU CATALOG

 2: Teaching Field Content courses, 6 credit hours in Cognate elective courses, and

 9 credit hours in Dissertation courses.
 There is also the opportunity to earn an Endorsement

 while pursuing the Ed.
 D. degree.
 A list of endorsement options may be found here.

-We offer the following degree options (all programs are hybrid; however, the first 30 hours comprising the Ed.S. portion of the degree are fully online, except for Chemisty Education and Middles Grades Science):
+We offer the following degree options (all programs are hybrid; however, the first 30 hours comprising the Ed.S. portion of the degree are fully online, except for Chemisty Education):

 - Ed.D. in Middle Grades Language Arts or Secondary English